-The MBL representative offices and MGL Group's other operations that are within or that involve the United States must also comply with the economic sanctions programs administered by the Treasury Department's Office of Foreign Assets Control ("OFAC"), which enforces economic sanctions against targeted foreign countries, individuals and entities.
+The MBL representative offices and MGL Group's other operations that are within or that involve the United States (e.g., transactions through the United States, transfers through the U.S. financial system) must also comply with the economic sanctions programs administered by the Treasury Department's Office of Foreign Assets Control ("OFAC"), which enforces economic sanctions against targeted foreign countries, individuals and entities.
 The MBL representative offices and MGL Group's U.S. futures commission merchant, securities broker-dealers and other subsidiaries in the United States have adopted and implemented procedures that are reasonably designed to ensure their compliance with the economic sanctions programs administered by OFAC.
+MBL operations outside the United States and that do not otherwise involve the United States also are mindful of secondary U.S. sanctions, which target non-U.S. persons' activities outside the United States that are deemed by the U.S. government to counter U.S. foreign policy or U.S. national security.